subspace/subnomicon/docs/consensus/security.md

 This page gives an overview of how such attacks are mitigated in the Subspace protocol.
 There are many things to cover, so the reader should be aware that at the current state this page is not exhaustive.
 Furthermore, the presentation mostly highlights the techniques and methods, without the full technical details.
-For detailed security analysis please refer to our paper [Dilithium: A Proof-of-Archival-Storage Consensus Protocol for Autonomys Network](https://github.com/subspace/consensus-v2-research-paper).
+For detailed security analysis please refer to our paper [Dilithium: A Proof-of-Archival-Storage Consensus Protocol for Subspace](https://github.com/subspace/consensus-v2-research-paper).

 ## Security against general blockchain attacks